 To fulfill its responsibilities, the Compensation and Human Capital Committee has the authority to retain and obtain advice from advisors.
 The Compensation and Human Capital Committee employs a nationally recognized compensation consultant, Korn Ferry ("KF"), to serve as a compensation advisor and perform market studies of compensation programs offered by a peer group of companies.
 The Compensation and Human Capital Committee determined KF is an independent advisor by assessing the firm on six independence factors as prescribed by the SEC.
-The Compensation and Human Capital Committee worked with KF and the Company's executive management team to make final decisions regarding the design of the programs used to compensation objectives.
+The Compensation and Human Capital Committee worked with KF and the Company's executive management team to make final decisions regarding the design of the programs used to compensate the Company's executive officers and directors in a manner which is consistent with the Company's compensation objectives.
 The amount of fees paid for these services performed by KF was approximately \$112,000 during 2020.